Alabama Substance Use Statistics And Addiction Treatment Options

 Addiction can be a lonely experience.
 Those who find themselves in the grip of a substance use disorder often feel isolated and anxious, as friends’ and family members’ fear and frustration grows.
 Fortunately, there is no need to fight this battle alone.
 A wide variety of effective treatment options are available throughout Alabama to help people find long-lasting recovery.

 The Alabama Department of Public Health estimates that 2.45 percent of the state’s population over the age of 17 has suffered from addiction to illicit drugs in the past year—more than 91,300 people.

 Prescription painkillers also present a significant issue for the state of Alabama.
-More than 175,000 people engaged in substance abuse in the past year by using opioid pain relievers for non-medical purposes.
+More than 175,000 people engaged in substance use in the past year by using opioid pain relievers for non-medical purposes.
 An estimated 300,000 Alabama residents over the age of 17 suffer from addiction to painkillers or heroin.

 Alabama Has The Highest Opioid Prescribing Rate In The Country

 Physicians in Alabama prescribe more opioid medications than in any other state.
 In 2015, doctors wrote a staggering 5.8 million prescriptions for opioid painkillers—more prescriptions than there are people in the state.
 That number was down from 2013, when physicians wrote 6.8 million prescriptions.